explore

 Holiday Stocking Stuffers

 The best gifts come in small packages!
-No holiday gift guide would be complete with some fun stocking stuffers.
-These items may not be big, but they are presents that any outdoor lover will cherish for years to come.
+No holiday gift guide would be complete with some fun stocking stuffers for outdoor enthusiasts.
+These items may not be big, but they are presents that any outdoor lover will cherish for years to come on their next outdoor activity.

 Leatherman Multi-Tool: You can never be too prepared for an outdoor adventure. . . or a zombie apocalypse.
-Complete your collection of the 10 Essentials with the Leatherman Multi-Tool.
+Give the perfect hiking gift to your favorite hiker with the Leatherman Multi-Tool.
 This 15-tooled combo is ready to help you cut, saw, and screw-drive your way through any obstacle.

 Inflatable Travel Pillow: The inflatable camping pillow is a sleep quality game changer for camping.
 I also use mine for travel!
 I’m not good at sleeping on planes, and this pillow has changed that.
-Plus, it deflates down to the size of my fist, it easily fits into any carry-on.
+Plus, it deflates down to the size of my fist, it easily fits into any carry-on – what could be a better gift?!

-Stanley Flask: A flask is the perfect little stocking stuffer. . . plus you can fill it with an extra little present if you want!
+Flask: Flasks are great stocking stuffers. . . plus you can fill it with an extra little present if you want!
+Maybe a gift card or national parks annual pass…

 Fjallraven Ulvo Hip Pack: Whether you are walking the dog or heading to a festival this handy dandy hip pack allows you to securely (and fashionably) carry your essentials.

-Goal Zero Recharger: If ever there was a travel essential, this is it.
-I take this recharger with me almost everywhere.
-Its compact size makes it is easy to throw in a bag, plus is comes with charging cords to ensure that you can stay connected when you need to.
+BioLight Power Bank: If ever there was a travel essential, this is it.
+I take this battery pack with me almost everywhere.
+Its compact size makes it is easy to throw in a bag, plus it comes with charging cords to ensure that you can stay connected when you need to.

 Solar Charged Light: I have a couple of these and I really love the soft light they give off.
 A lot of camp lights can be pretty harsh, but these lamps really set the mood.
 Plus they are solar powered!
 Just attach it to your pack during the day.
 And Boom. . . light all night.